BrenKenna/audioValidation/README.md

 ### Overview

 Overall the project is in a very nice position with an example classifier that can be map reducable, and has a working kinesis stream producer & consumer for sharding & rebuilding a compressed audio signal.
-So some of the hardest parts have been done first.
-Few more to tackle as the below summary points highlight.
+Consuming audio streams is also managed by a FIFO queue, where a message is metadata for the compressed data chunks within kinesis stream.
+So some of the hardest parts have been done first, with a few more to tackle as the below summary points highlight.